US, Mexico sign agreement to slow immigration, avoid tariffs | DW | 08.06.2019

 "Mexico, in turn, has agreed to take strong measures to stem the tide of Migration through Mexico, and to our Southern Border.
 This is being done to greatly reduce, or eliminate, Illegal Immigration coming from Mexico and into the United States."

-Mexico's Foreign Minister Marcelo Ebrard said in a Tweeit: "There will be no application of tariffs by the US on Monday.
+Mexico's Foreign Minister Marcelo Ebrard said in a Tweet: "There will be no application of tariffs by the US on Monday.
 Thanks to all the people who have supported us, showing Mexico's greatness."

+The announcement came after officials from both countries held a third day of talks at the US State Department, negotiating over Trump's demands.
+The talks were reportedly focused on making it harder for Central American migrants to pass through Mexico and claim asylum in the US.

+In recent days, Mexico increased measures against migration.
+Two migrant caravan leaders were arrested, hundreds of people were deported and the 26 people suspected of involvement in people smuggling and the organization of caravans had their bank accounts frozen.

 aw/cmk (AFP, Reuters, dpa)